campbell17/campbell17-v2/journal/draft-untitled.md

 - Should I architect the whole essay around the dinner?
 Maybe set up 1 pretend set of expecations that went unmet (leading to a miserable evening) and juxtapose it against the actual expectations that led to a pleasant one?
 Same dinner, same people, same place. but different emotional outcome?

-Notes: work on structure, tie in idea of blind spots?

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.